 What is the Large Employer Emergency Financing Facility (LEEFF)?

 The Large Employer Emergency Financing Facility (LEEFF) provides interest-bearing term loans of $60 million and above to large Canadian employers who have been affected by the COVID-19, and who can't access more traditional market financing.

 The objective of this support is to help protect Canadian jobs, help Canadian businesses weather the current economic downturn, and avoid bankruptcies of otherwise viable firms where possible.
 This support will not be used to resolve insolvencies or restructure firms, nor will it provide financing to companies that otherwise have the capacity to manage through the crisis.
 The additional liquidity provided through LEEFF will allow Canada’s largest businesses and their suppliers to remain active during this difficult time, and position them for a rapid economic recovery.

-- Program will not be available to companies that have been convicted of tax evasion
+- Companies that have been found guilty of tax evasion are not eligible